satendramane/RISC-V-FPGA-IP-Development/Task 1/README.md

 - Prepare for upcoming FPGA and IP development work

 ## Environment Used
+- GitHub Codespace
-- Oracle VirtualBox with VSDSquadron FPGA Mini VDI
+- Oracle VirtualBox
-- OS: Xubuntu 64-bit
-- Local machine (not GitHub Codespace)

 ---